socle-commun/example-codex-project/README.md

 - `npm run docs:build` to generate `dist/`

 Once dependencies are installed, run `npm test` to execute the tests.
 No demo scripts are shipped: nothing runs until the agent acts.
+Test coverage reports are stored as a GitHub Actions artifact on pull requests.

 ## Configuration
 Adjust environment variables or package scripts directly when customizing the